wences-sanchez/Knowledge-Base/pages/The Cucumber Book (highlights).md

 		  Why?

 		  On a system of any serious complexity, you can quite quickly start to experience what mathematicians call combinatorial explosion, where the number of different combinations of inputs and expected outputs becomes unmanageable.
 In trying to cover every possible eventuality, you end up with rows and rows of example data for Cucumber to execute.
 Remember that each of those little rows represents a whole scenario that might take several seconds to execute, and that can quickly start to add up.
-When your tests take longer to run, you slow down your feedback loop, making the whole team less productive as a result. #space
+When your tests take longer to run, you slow down your feedback loop, making the whole team less productive as a result. #ñspace
 		- -
 		- -
 		- Although this is a useful technique, be careful that your programmer’s instinct to reduce duplication at all costs doesn’t take over here.[17]
 If you move too much of the text of a step into the examples table, it can be very hard to read the flow of the scenario.
-Remember your goal is readability, so don’t take this too far, and always test your features by getting other people to regularly read them and give you feedback. #space
+Remember your goal is readability, so don’t take this too far, and always test your features by getting other people to regularly read them and give you feedback. #ñspace
 		- -
 	- Working Together
 		- -